Louisiana

 • Per Donor Credit Cap: None

-• Conduct background checks on its employees and board members
+• Miscellaneous: Background checks on employees and board members

 Governing Statutes